awesome-automations/awesome-automations.github.io/_posts/design/2019-01-22-streaming-camera-feed-to-tv.md

 ### Prerequisites
 * A Television (Or any TV/Monitor with a HDMI port should suffice)
-* IP Camera(s) with RTSP enabled
+* [IP Camera](http://amzn.to/2suiPhT)(s) with RTSP enabled
 * A Chromecast device
 * [Home Assistant](https://www.home-assistant.io) (A fantastic home automation software to make your dreams come true)

 ### Step 1: Setting up Chromecast

 If you are new to Google's Chromecast device, it is time to get yourself familiarize with it.
-It is basically a very inexpensive and a small device that hooks to the back of your TV and makes your TV a "smart" TV.
+It is basically a very inexpensive and a small device that connects to the HDMI port of your TV and makes your TV a "smart" TV.
 The Chromecast device also comes with plenty of apps, where you can use effectively turn your dumb TV into a really smart one in no time.
 Setting up the device is easy, just install the Google Home App on your phone, and follow the instructions.

 Once you have Google's Chromecast device configured, restart your Home Assistant application.
 If you have the `discover:` option enabled, it will tell you that it found a new device and will let you automatically add that Chromecast device as a "media_player" in your Home Assistant.
 Remember the name (entity_id) of the Chromecast media player, you are going to use it later!
 Now a bit more information about Chromecast device:

 The Chromecast device has the built-in capability to play live web stream - usually in the form of HTTP Live Stream (also known as HLS).
 Most of the IP based cameras that we have today support RTSP (Realtime streaming protocol).